-This Unholy Death Knight guide is primarily intended for PvE and Raiding at level 90.
+This Unholy Death Knight guide is primarily intended for PvE and Raiding at max level.
 However, the principals will still apply during the leveling process.
-If you’re looking for advice on leveling your Death Knight, check out our Death Knight Leveling Guide.
+If you’re looking for more advice on leveling your Death Knight, check out our Death Knight Leveling Guide.

-If you want the same in-game step by step leveling guide that we use to get to level 90 as fast as possible, take a look at our favorite in-game leveling guide.
+If you want the same in-game step by step leveling guide that we use to get to the level cap as fast as possible, take a look at our favorite in-game leveling guide.

 Other DK Guides: